YOU CAN HELP YOURSELF

 Think about what’s your moment.

-Down-regulates fight/flight and freeze activity stimulated often by stress, stressful situations, by decreasing the release of cortisol, the stress hormone.
+- Down-regulates fight/flight and freeze activity stimulated often by stress, stressful situations, by decreasing the release of cortisol, the stress hormone.
 Lower levels of cortisol are linked with feeling calm, relaxed, content, peaceful yet with a fully focused brain as the decision-making part of the brain, the pre-frontal cortex, is not ‘blocked’ by excessive cortisol.

-Let it go!
+• Let it go!
 If you find yourself holding your breath, breathe out, long and slow!!

-4-4-4 technique.
-Breathe in to slow count of 4, hold for 4, breathe out for 4.
+• 4-4-4 technique.
+Breathe in, to a slow count of 4, hold for 4, breathe out for 4.

-As an employer/rider, you’ll know the impact of body language from working with horses, your own and theirs.
+As an equestrian, you’ll know the impact of body language from working with horses, your own and theirs.
 How you are around them, your posture, body language, your way of being, whether working from the ground or on board, makes a difference, makes an impact on how they behave, respond etc.

 When you’re leading them, do they walk in your space or maintain a polite distance?
 Do they stay out on the lunge or come in to you, and vice versa?
 Do they approach you in the field or walk away?
 Do they politely move round the stable or barge?
 How do they respond to your riding position and, your change of position?
 What’s the impact of your seat in a transition, or your posture when jumping?